Plan Review Requirements for Individual House Topo Submittal

 A re-grade permit is pulled any time you change the grade of your yard after an occupancy permit is approved.
 If you re-landscape, add fill dirt, add a yard drain, etc., you must obtain the permit.

-Re-Grade Permit – PDF
+Re-Grading Permit – PDF

 Road Opening Permit